-With respect to the bought-in concentrate processing plant, the plant's management have not identified any particular climate-related scenarios that would likely have a significant impact on its ongoing operations.
+With respect to the bought-in concentrate processing plant and R&D centre, the plant's management have not identified any particular climate-related scenarios that would likely have a significant impact on its ongoing operations.
 The plant already operates in an environment that is subject to extreme weather conditions and is, therefore, considered to have a strong resilience to existing and future climate-related scenarios.